balena-io/docs/pages/nonjs.md

 [Hello Python][hello-python] project which uses its [Dockerfile][hello-dockerfile] to deploy a simple Python project to a device.

+For more details on constructing a Dockerfile, read our [Dockerfile guide][dockerfile-guide].

 ## Using `package.json`

 It is possible to deploy native code by simply adapting the `package.json` file